clayton-cunningham/actifai-engineering-takehome/README.md

 These endpoints all return data in largely the same format: the total revenue for the month, the number of sales, and the average (total revenue per sale).
 However, each endpoint incorporates a number of ways to specify what data should be included from the database.
 Some fields common across all endpoints are:
 - `fromYear`, `fromMonth`, `toYear`, `toMonth`: these specify the range of months to query for.
 Note that these are required to call the endpoints, and must be in YYYY or MM format.
-- `sortBy`: the data returned can be sorted on of the fields returned.
+- `sortBy`: the data returned can be sorted on one of the fields returned.
 This includes: "month", "totalSaleRevenue", "numberOfSales", "averageRevenueBySales" (not case senstive).
-- `sortDirection`: supports `sortBy`, and can be either "DESC" or "ASC" (also not case sensitive).
+- `sortDirection`: supports a sort order for `sortBy`, and can be either "DESC" or "ASC" (also not case sensitive).

 Details on specific endpoints are below.